Course Outline

 • git clone (copying a remote repository)

-Advanced Workflow 2 - Hotfixes and releases for government projects
+Advanced Workflow 2 - Hotfixes and Releases for Government Operations

-• Setting up CI/CD (continuous integration and development) for government
+• Setting up CI/CD (Continuous Integration and Continuous Deployment)

-• Setting up pipelines and jobs with gitlab-ci for government workflows
+• Setting up pipelines and jobs with GitLab CI

 File Management for Government Projects